Thriller (song): Chart performance

 "Thriller" entered the Billboard Hot 100 charts at number 20.
 It reached number seven the following week, number five the next, and peaked the next week at number four, where it stayed for two weeks.
-It finished as the #78 single on Billboard's Hot 100 for the 1984.

-"Thriller" charted at number 19 on the Hot R&B/Hip-Hop Songs Chart.
+It finished at number 78 on the Hot 100's year-end chart for 1984.
+"Thriller" reached number 19 on the Billboard Hot Black Singles chart.
 On March 10, 1984, it reached its peak at number 3.
-"Thriller" debuted on the UK Singles Chart on November 19, 1983, at number 24, and the following week peaked at number ten; it appeared on the chart for 52 weeks.
-Beginning on February 5, 1984, "Thriller" peaked on the French Singles Chart at number one and topped the chart for four consecutive weeks.
-"Thriller" also topped the Belgian VRT Top 30 Chart for two weeks in January 1984.
+"Thriller" debuted on the UK singles chart on November 19, 1983, at number 24, and the following week peaked at number ten; it appeared on the chart for 52 weeks.
+From February 5, 1984, "Thriller" was at number one on the French Singles Chart for four weeks.
+It also topped the Belgian VRT Top 30 Chart for two weeks in January 1984.

 Following Jackson's death in 2009, his music surged in popularity.
 In the week of his death, "Thriller" was Jackson's best-selling track in the US, with sales of 167,000 copies on the Billboard Hot Digital Singles Chart.
-On July 11, 2009, "Thriller" charted on the Billboard Hot Digital Singles Chart at number two (its peak), and the song remained in the charts' top ten for three consecutive weeks.
-In the United Kingdom, the song charted at number 23 the week of Jackson's death.
-The following week, the song reached its peak at number 12 on the UK Single Chart.
-On July 12, 2009, "Thriller" peaked at number two on the Italian Singles Chart and was later certified gold by the Federation of the Italian Music Industry.
+On July 11, "Thriller" reached number two on the Billboard Hot Digital Singles Chart and remained in the top ten for three consecutive weeks.
+In the United Kingdom, it reached number 23 the week of Jackson's death and climbed to number 12 the following week.
+On July 12, "Thriller" reached number two on the Italian Singles Chart and was later certified gold by the Federation of the Italian Music Industry.
 "Thriller" reached at number three on the Australian ARIA Chart and Swiss Singles Chart and topped the Spanish Singles Charts for one week.
-The song also placed within the top ten on the German Singles Chart, Norwegian Singles Chart and Irish Singles Chart, at number nine, number seven and number eight respectively.
-"Thriller" also landed at number 25 on the Danish Singles Chart.
-In the third week of July "Thriller" peaked at number 11 in Finland.
+It reached number nine on the German Singles Chart, seven on the Norwegian Singles Chart, eight on the Irish Singles Chart, and 25 on the Danish Singles Chart.
+In the third week of July, "Thriller" reached number 11 in Finland.